kishanpadhi291/StudentRegistry/README.md

 ## Node.js Version

-This project is developed and tested to work with Node.js version 18.17.0 and above.
+This project is developed and tested to work with Node.js version >= 18.17.0 and <= 21.7.0.

 If you don't have Node.js installed, you can download it from the official [Node.js website](https://nodejs.org/).
 It's recommended to use a version manager like [nvm](https://github.com/nvm-sh/nvm) to easily switch between Node.js versions.